 Would you rather be funded by a single institution?
 OnDeck and Fundation are two other alternatives worth checking out.

 Fundation offers loans up to $100,000 for working capital, and up to $500,000 for business expansion.
-One and two year terms are available for its working capital loan, while 2, 3, and 4-year terms are available for its business expansion loan.
+12 – 48 month terms are available for its working capital loan, while 2, 3, and 4-year terms are available for its business expansion loan.
 APRs range from 7.99% to 29.99%.
 Fundation allows for twice a month payments.